maplelm/SSHColony/README.md

     - This doesn't work well for ui and I don't see how I can more cleanly link the rest of my program to the renderer
     - I don't really want to have to manually move al of the ui evertime I want to camera to move to a different spot in the map.
 - [ ] On the rendering side implement dangling object clean up. if an arc `RenderUnitId` has no weak refs it has not connection to the update thread
+- [ ] Textbox with no padding has a wierd one row of bottom padding
+- [ ] Border gets pushed out on text box selection but then you can delete until the border comes back to where it should be

 ## Implementations